By Judy A. Teaford and Tina L. Hanlon

 Cheek, Pauline Binkley.
 Appalachian Scrapbook: An A-B-C of Growing Up in the Mountains.
 Johnson City, Tenn: Overmountain Press, 1988.
 161 pp. Review by Llewellyn McKernan.
 Appalachian Journal, vol. 15 (Summer 1988).
 2nd ed.
 1995.
 "As the child in the book prepares an alphabet scrapbook of things Appalachian, the reader is guided in preparing a scrapbook of his/her own" (Worldcat).

 Chittum, Ida.
 A Nutty Business.
 Illus.
 Stephen Gammell.
 New York: Putnam, 1973.
 This is Gammell's first picture book, about a humorous conflict between humans and squirrels over nuts.
+"When Farmer Flint gathers nuts to sell in order to buy calico for his wife and daughter, the squirrels declare war."
 The book is reviewed by Sandra Fenichel Asher in "Poems, Prayers, Pets, and a Princess."
 Children's Literature, vol. 3 (1974): pp. 202-206 (available online through library services such as Project Muse).

 Crane, Carol.
 T is for Tar Heel: A North Carolina Alphabet.
 Discover America State by State Alphabet Series.
 Illus.
 Gary Palmer.
 Chelsea, MI Sleeping Bear Press, 2003.
 Several paragraphs of background accompany a short poetic text and illustrations of the feature for each letter of the alphabet.
 Items related to western NC include the Appalachian Mountains, the Biltmore mansion, Carl Sandburg's Rutabaga stories, and the history of NASCAR ("Z is for zoom!").